 Benefit #4 – Help Your Trainer Financially

-Muay Thai trainers do not make a lot of money off their salary.
+Muay Thai trainers do not make a lot of money from their salary.
 The base salary at most gyms is between 10-14k baht a month.
-One of the ways that trainers supplement their income, is getting private lessons from students.
+One of the ways that trainers supplement their income is getting private lessons from students.

 With enough privates, trainers can double their salary and earn a decent income in Thai standards.
 If you really like your trainer, taking a few private lessons with them is a great way to show appreciation.
 Instead of just giving your trainer money, taking privates is a win/win scenario for you and your trainer.

-You don’t have to take private lessons all the time, but a few privates are great for both you and the trainer.
-For only 500-700 baht (14-20 USD), you can’t really argue with the price, unless you are trying to live in Thailand long term.
+You don’t have to take private lessons all the time, but a few privates are ideal for both you and the trainer.
+For only 500-700 baht (14-20 USD), you can’t argue with the price, unless you are trying to live in Thailand long term.

 Benefit #5 – You Get to Spar with Champions

-Privates are a great way to spar and clinch with high level fighters.
+Privates are an excellent way to spar and clinch with high level fighters.
 While most trainers are not in their prime, they still have high level skills.
 If you have never sparred against Thai fighters before, it is a different experience than Westerners.

 Privates are Worth the Investment

 The decision to take privates or not will come down to several factors.
 Some gyms are small enough that you don’t need privates, while others gyms are too crowded to get enough attention during group training.
-Generally, in the low season you will get more individual attention when there are less students training.
+Generally, in the low season, you will get more individual attention when there are fewer students training.

 If you only have a few weeks in Thailand, why not making the most of it?

-While you will learn a lot in group sessions, you will learn even more in a private.
+While you will learn a lot in group sessions, you will learn even more in private lessons.
 Considering privates often can cost upwards of $100+ an hour in some countries, private lessons in Thailand are extremely affordable.